 Speech Therapy Games for Inferencing

 Hedbanz - Ages 7+ (2-4 players); use deductive reasoning to guess the animal, food, or object illustrated on each player's Hedbanz card; works on category skills too!
-Hedbanz Junior also available (5+)
+Hedbanz Junior is also available (5+)

 Speech Therapy Games for Categorical Concepts (comparing & contrasting)

 Jenga - Ages 6+ (2 or more players); I have my own Jenga set with written “get to know you” questions on each piece that each player can alternate asking their partner(s) once it’s their turn.
-Can also write topic ideas (e.g., pets) to generate one of your own questions!
+You can also write topic ideas (e.g., pets) to generate one of your own questions!

-Speech Therapy Games for Many Skills
+Speech Therapy Games for a Variety of Skills

 Rory’s Story Cubes - a totally versatile game that I recommend for home as much (if not more) than for therapy.
 Target sequencing, attending, developing narratives, expanding sentence structure, using transition words, and more!